wso2/docs-updates/en/docs/updates/faq.md

 You can check the changelog of an update by log into the [Updates Portal](https://updates-info.wso2.com).

-### when you get an error as 'invalid credentials.
+### when I get an error as 'invalid credentials.
 Please enter valid WSO2 credentials'.
-What should you do?
+What should I do?

 Check whether you have given the correct WSO2 credentials.
 If you have, check whether your password has the $ sign.
 If yes, escape the $ sign using escape character '\'.